 In recent years the California Legislature has placed very strict limits on rehabilitation plans.
 For example, the plan must be completed within 18 months, the VRMA payments are limited to a total of 52 weeks, it is difficult to change plans which have been agreed to, and the total costs – including VRMA, counseling fees, services and expenses – are limited to $16,000.00.
 California law does not allow for vocational rehabilitation benefits to be traded or settled for a cash payment.

 If you are already enrolled and have made substantial progress toward a degree or certificate at a community college, State University or the University of California, you may be able to waive the services of a rehabilitation counselor.
-Funds normally paid for counseling may then be used to help pay for the college or university program in which you are enrolled.
+Funds normally paid for counseling may then be used to help pay for the college or SEO podcast in which you are enrolled.

 Subject to the $16,000.00 cap you are entitled to mileage at $.34 per mile, costs for supplies, tools and equipment, tuition and student fees, reasonable additional living expenses, such as temporary relocation costs during evaluation or training, and reasonable relocation expenses if permanent relocation is required.
 All plan costs will come under the $16,000.00 cap.

 If needed and recommended by the QRR, you may also receive child care reimbursement.
 Mileage transportation expenses related to vocation rehabilitation should be kept separate from your medical mileage.
 These should be turned in to your vocational rehabilitation counselor (QRR).